chef-partners/arm-templates/solutions/README.md

 Templates make use of the linked template functionality in Azure to make the various components much more manageable.
 This means that when a deployment is called the URI to the template file must be specified as it is from this that Azure can work out the full URLs to the other templates.

+The following templates are available:

+ - **automate-workstation.json** - Create a new workstation in the Chef Automate cluster
+ - **automatecluster-infranodes.json** - Create a Chef Automate Cluster with Infrastructure nodes (example follows)
+ - **automatecluster.json** - Create a Chef Automate Cluster
+ - **chef-nodes-linux.json** - Create the specified number of Linux nodes
+ - **chef-nodes-windows.json** - Create the specified number of Windows nodes

-## Automate Cluster Template
+## Automate Cluster Template with Infrastructure Nodes

-The `automatecluster.json` template will build a Chef Automate cluster with the following items:
+The `automatecluster-infranodes.json` template will build a Chef Automate cluster with the following items:

   - Orchestration Server (used to pass around keys and password)
   - Chef Server
   - Automate Server
   - Compliance Server
   - Build Node (1 by default)
+  - Infrastructure Node (1 by default)
   - Workstation (Windows 2012 R2)

 The following diagram shows how the servers are configured in Azure